jharwell/sierra/docs/src/tutorials/project/models.rst

   model within SIERRA.

-Each model specified in ``models.yaml`` can take any number of parameters of any type; they will be parsed and passed to the model constructor as part of ``config``.
+Each model specified in ``models.yaml`` can take any number of parameters of any type specified as extra fields in the YAML file; they will be parsed and passed to the model constructor as part of ``config``.

 ``config/models.yaml``